Book Reviews

 “Overthrow: America’s Century of Regime Change from Hawaii to Iraq,” by Steven Kinzer, Henry Holt & Company, 2006, 322 pages.

 Beginning as soon as it was able, the United States used military might to forcibly depose the governments of 14 sovereign nations.
 With a keen eye for detail and irony, Kinzer condenses this shameful history, demonstrating that U.S. presidents learned nothing from previous debacles.
 With the exceptions of Hawaii and Grenada, U.S. intervention destabilized nations, causing continued strife and misery that turned entire regions of the world against us.
 Remarkably, U.S. imperialism progressed from assisting and plotting coups to outright invasion.
-Kinzer asserts that like other nations throughout history, the United States was unable to resist the use of force to gain corporate profits, favor, markets or some other short-term gain.
+Kinzer asserts that like most world powers, the United States has been unable to resist the use of force to gain corporate profits, favor, markets or some other short-term gain.
 He suggests that American imperialism was odious compared even to the brutal military empires of European nations that at least made attempts at bringing “civilization” to conquered nations.
 “Americans never developed either the imperial impulse or the attention span that allowed that allowed the Spanish, British, and others to seize foreign lands and run them for decades or centuries.”
 Instead, America the gunslinger shot up the place and rode off into the sunset, oblivious to the catastrophic aftermath.
 Required reading for those who don’t consider our nation an empire.

 “Bury My Heart At Wounded Knee,” by Dee Brown, Washington Square Press, 1971, 418 pages.